pc2/n-body-ring-solver/README.md

 ## N-Body Ring Solver FPGA and CPU Implementations

 This repository contains the FPGA and CPU N-Body solver implementations presented in the **Scalability and Efficiency of N-Body Simulations on Multiple FPGAs** paper submitted to SC21.
 The benchmarks presented in the paper can be carried out by following the steps below on the [noctua](https://wikis.uni-paderborn.de/pc2doc/Noctua) cluster of [PC²](https://pc2.uni-paderborn.de/).
+For information on accessing the system, also refer to [this page](https://pc2.uni-paderborn.de/hpc-services/our-services/system-access-application).
 For further information on how to use the FPGA and CPU programs, refer to the Readme files in the corresponding directories.

 ### CPU Benchmarks